Common Plots#

 Altair#

-For this first example, we’ll also show how to make the altair plot interactive with movable axes and more info on mouse-hover.
+For this first example, we’ll also show how to make the altair plot interactive with movable axes and a tooltip that reveals more info when you hover your mouse over points.

 alt.Chart(cars).mark_circle(size=60).encode(